Get SRA authorisation for your law firm

 Your complaints register is a management tool, not just a compliance requirement.
 Review it regularly to identify patterns.

-The COLP should report on complaints trends to the firm's management at least annually, and should include complaints data in the annual COLP return to the SRA.
+The COLP should report on complaints trends to the firm's management at least annually.
+Firms report their first-tier complaints data annually to the SRA, and make an annual firm declaration via mySRA at renewal.

 Review your complaints procedure whenever there is a change to SRA rules, LeO scheme rules, or your firm's structure.
-At minimum, review it annually alongside your COLP return.
+At minimum, review it annually alongside your annual complaints data report and firm declaration to the SRA.
 Check that all contact details, time limits, and process steps are still accurate.

 If you do not yet have a complaints procedure, set one up before taking on any new clients.
 If you already have one, check it covers all the points in this guide and that your client care letters are up to date.